 Dr Susan Huang: Hopefully, the physician has talked about what to expect from treatment during the visit.
 As you said, eczema is indeed a chronic condition and does not go away overnight.
 Setting expectations for the short term and long term period is a good idea at every visit.
 However, if there are any questions after you go home, you should feel comfortable calling the doctor’s office to get those questions answered and to see whether you need a visit to the office sooner.

-MarcieMom: As advised by Prof Hugo, I bring my child for swimming and chlorhexidine-d her regularly, to reduce the staph bacteria.
+MarcieMom: As advised by Prof Hugo, I bring my child for swimming regularly to reduce the staph bacteria.
 Lately, after learning more about nutrition from Toby Amidor and Julie Daniluk, I also feed my toddler with more anti-inflammation food and flaxseed oil.
 I know that there is no conclusive study on nutrition’s impact on eczema, but can and should a doctor advice outside of standard treatment options to include lifestyle and nutrition?

 Dr Susan Huang: While we often think of pills and medications when we think about the practice of medicine, medicine really is much more.
 There are many lifestyle practices that can help in eczema and learning about these practices is helpful.
 Bleach baths, wraps, use of emollients are all treatments that are behavioral and can help in eczema.
 It is always a good idea to ensure good nutrition for all patients as well.